markuskreukniet/web-ui-components/README.md

 - add aria-label (and other ARIA?), title, role=, and type="button" to button.
 Maybe also add these things to other elements
 - add to README: do not use `forEach()`, use `for…of` instead.
 It is from sonarqube.
 Ask AI why it is better
 - add hand hover on table row
+- use space component, for example in DeleteFilesDialog?